2 June 2016

 Building a platform where the basic unit of deployment is a single function can certainly provide flexibility.
 It can also give rise to fantastically complex, tightly-coupled systems.

 With processing units this small it can be difficult to isolate the data and behaviour between each unit so they can be genuinely autonomous.
-Each function will tend to become coupled to numerous other functions in a complex dance of real-time dependency that can be described as a “distributed ball of mud”.
+Each function will tend to become coupled to numerous other functions in a complex dance of real-time dependency otherwise known as the “distributed ball of mud”.

-These functions also tend to become coupled to the same data store.
-Serverless architecture has remarkably little to say on the subject of data persistence.
+Serverless architecture also has remarkably little to say on the subject of data persistence.
 All those stateless functions need to store their data and state somewhere and this inevitably ends up in one massive shared database.
+This couples every function to the same data schema making it more difficult to make changes without unexpected consequences.
+The shared database will also create a single point of failure that defines the scaling limits of the system due to data contention.

 Is the world about to go serverless?